 Some Exchange Visitors are subject to what is called the two-year home country physical presence requirement.
-This “two-year residence” requirement applies to you:
+This “two-year residence” requirement applies to you if:

-If you do not know whether your country and/or field appear on the Exchange Visitor Skills List, check here or ask at OISS.
+If you do not know whether your country and/or field appear on the Exchange Visitor Skills List, check the list or ask at OISS.
 The two-year home country physical presence requirement is explained on the reverse side of the DS-2019 form.

 If you are considering applying for a waiver of the two-year home residency please read the guidance from OISS first.